menu icon

 Squeezing shredded potatoes in a white kitchen towel to remove excess liwuid.

-Step 3: Squeeze out handfuls of potatoes with your hands and place in the middle of a clean dish towel.
-Twist to remove as much liquid as possible. (you can also use a salad spinner, but it won’t remove as much water)
+Step 3: Squeeze out handfuls of potatoes with your hands and place in the middle of a clean kitchen towel.
+Twist to remove as much liquid as possible.

 Mixing salt, pepper, egg, and flour into shredded potatoes in a glass bowl.